tkilla64/eurorack/README.md

 long_busboard:
 Long busboard for cases with 104HP or longer rails.

+cvc:
+A small control voltage converter, that is very handy to have in your case.
+Two Unipolar->Bipolar and two Bipolar->Unipolar channels in one module.
+The unipolar range is selectable between 0-10V and 0-5V and all inputs and outputs have LED indicators.

 diode-vcf:
 Moritz Kleins diode ladder VCF implemented as a Low-pass filter only.
 Two CV inputs, one with attenuator and one with attenuverter.